 Gymnasts compete against each other by performing routines or specific skills which are then judged and given a score.

-A competitive gymnast will spend their younger years preparing their body to physically cope with these types of fitness.
+A competitive gymnast will spend their younger years preparing their body to cope with these types of fitness physically.
 This will allow them to improve their agility, balance, and coordination and ultimately acquire skills such as rolling, jumping, hanging and swinging.

 The use of judges is essential in competitive gymnastics.
 A judge’s job is to use a set standard (code of points) and decide which things a gymnast has done well in a routine.
 This is known as the execution score.
 There is an element of human error but judges are usually well-trained and often have senior judges overseeing the marking process.

 Usually, each specific skill that a gymnast performs will have a difficulty value attached to it.
 The harder the skill, the higher the value.
-A set judge will be recording which skills are performed and then will add up the overall difficulty and add it to the execution score to give an overall score.
+A set judge will record which skills are performed and then add the overall difficulty to the execution score to give an overall score.

-Different types of gymnastics will have their own agreed scoring rules, but most will work in the same way.
+Different types of gymnastics will have their own agreed scoring rules, but most will work similarly.

 The Federation of International Gymnastics (FIG) is responsible for publishing the code of points for each discipline in gymnastics but each continent and individual country will have additional rules and codes they use.